 A continuing in-depth study of those factors which influence human behavior.
 Emphasis will be placed on research, critical thinking skills and application of psychological theories.
-Topics studied include; human development, motivation, emotion, personality theory, psychological testing, gender, stress, psychological disorders and social interaction.
-Students should possess a high level of reading ability and readily participate in class activities.
+Topics studied include: human development, motivation, emotion, personality theory, psychological testing, stress, psychological disorders, and social interaction.
 A term paper or project is required.